lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Simple Summary

-GateSeal V2.0 introduces a more flexible, long-lived version of Lido’s emergency circuit breaker.
+GateSeal V2 introduces a more flexible, long-lived version of Lido’s emergency circuit breaker.
 It aims to preserve one-time emergency protection while drastically reducing governance and operational overhead by enabling on-chain expiry prolongation and modernizing the codebase.

 ## Abstract

-We propose to deploy a new version of the GateSeal contract that adds:
+We propose to upgrade the GateSeal blueprint and factory to include:
 - configurable initial expiry;
 - on-chain expiry prolongations;
 - committee-owned prolongations (limited count);
 - pre-deployed, module-specific contracts;
 - strict signing schedule.

 The new implementation will be written in Vyper 0.4.2, improving security, auditability and expressiveness while maintaining backward compatibility with existing PausableUntil-based contracts.

 ## Motivation

-GateSeal V1 has never been triggered but has been repeatedly re-deployed due to its hardcoded 1-year expiry.
-This creates governance overhead and operational burden for the Lido DAO.
-Its inability to prolong lifespan without full redeployment exposes the DAO to unnecessary coordination cycles and short renewal windows.
-A more sustainable, long-lived model is needed to preserve the utility of the emergency switch without recurring maintenance.
+[GateSeal V1 served as a temporary mechanism](https://github.com/lidofinance/gate-seals/blob/564955d1ec30ee832179ebcef131392a5fe8ab69/README.md?plain=1#L22) that intentionally introduced operational overhead to prompt the DAO to develop a long-term sustainable solution.
+Now that GateSeal has become a permanent part of Lido’s emergency infrastructure, its architecture must evolve — from a short-term, incentive-based tool to a reliable and maintainable mechanism.

 ## Specification